lushushu137/coding-test-for-SleekFlow/README.md

 # Rick and Morty Contacts
 ## 🪄 How to start
-1. It is deployed on: xxxx.
+1. It is deployed on Github Page: https://lushushu137.github.io/sleekflow-coding-test.
 Click to see.
 2. Or, download the repository, run the following code.

 ```